Skip to main content

 Camden is not allowed to keep all of this money, as it has a high business rates base, of which a large percentage is paid back to the Government to redistribute to those councils who by comparison have a low base.
 We also pay an additional growth levy, which offsets Camden’s locational advantage, against those councils that don’t achieve the same revenue return on a comparable increase in their rating base.

 Business rates are charged on all assessments that are not used for domestic purposes (for example, shops, offices, factories, car parking spaces, and advertising sites).
-There are over 18,500 live assessments in Camden that pay business rates and we have the third largest rating base in the country, with a total rateable value of approximately £1.584 billion.
-This meant that in 2022/23, the business rates section collected over half a billion pounds.
+There are just under 18,300 live assessments in Camden that pay business rates and we have the third largest rating base in the country, with a total rateable value of approximately £1.550 billion.
+This meant that in 2024/25, the business rates section collected over £0.6 billion pounds.

 The collection of your commercial recycling and waste is not included with the payment of non-domestic rates.
 Businesses are responsible to take the necessary steps to ensure their recycling and waste is disposed of correctly and to make their own arrangements for this.